Tierra Del FuegoA Desolate Archipelago Shivering At The Southern Tip Of The South American Continent

 Established as a penal colony at the end of the 19th century, Ushuaia, with a population of 60,000, is by some way Tierra del Fuego’s largest settlement.
 The town works hard at promoting the whole ‘World’s End’ vibe, a marking slogan that seems to work – travellers are drawn to “the world’s most southern city” in spite of the fact that 1) Ushuaia is pretty remote, 2) there’s not a whole lot to do down here, & 3) difficult-to-access Puerto Williams on Chilean Isla Navarino across the Beagle Channel from Ushuaia, and although only boasting a population of some 3,000, also, & some say rightfully, claims to be “the world’s most southern city”.

 I enjoyed my time in Ushuaia. it just dragged on.
 And on.
-And on.
 See more from my time in Ushuaia here.